sczcz/sczcz/README.md

-# 👋 Hi, I'm Anders Dahlheim
+# 👋 Hey, hi, hello - I'm Anders

-I recently graduated from Malmö University as a systems developer, focusing my studies on backend development, data modeling and API integration.
-For my final capstone, I built a full-stack web app that helps a scout organization manage carpools and communication.
-It includes features such as real-time chat, role-based authentication, and a notification system that alerts users on schedule changes.
+I recently graduated from Malmö University, specializing in systems development, which included backend development, data integration, and API embedding.
+My final capstone project was a full stack web application to assist a scout organization in managing carpools and overseeing communication in the organization.
+The application includes features like real-time chat, role-based authentication, and a notification system which alerts users on important changes or events.

-In my bachelor’s thesis, I created a visualization tool for exploring matching configurations and their associated flip graphs.
-This standalone application is designed to assist researchers studying the reconfiguration of plane almost perfect matchings, allowing them to generate and inspect configurations interactively.
+In my bachelor’s thesis, I took a deep dive into discrete mathematics and computational geomtry and developed a standalone application aimed at aiding researchers in the study of plane almost perfect matchings.
+The application’s main function is to generate configurations and allow researchers to inspect them, thus enhancing the interactive oversight.

-Prior to entering tech, I spent more than a decade as a teacher.
-This background refined my communication abilities, taught me to break down complex topics, and allowed me to maintain quality work under tight deadlines.
-I am now seeking opportunities in backend or full-stack development, eager to craft resilient, impactful software that meets users’ needs.
+I worked as a teacher for over a decade prior to entering tech.
+The role helped sharpen my communication skills, taught me to simplify intricate subjects, and helped me deliver quality work within tight deadlines.
+I am currently looking for work in backend development and full stack development.
+You can reach out to me on LinkedIn if you feel I could add value to your company.

 ## 🔧 Skills & Technologies